robinsonsarah01/folio/README.md

 4/28: Folio is polished and has been tested by many; final issues are being worked out.
 5/1: Project due date

+(EDIT: please note that daryl did not consult us about any of this and therefore these deadlines are not realistic)

 Individual Task Distribution
 ----------------------------
 More tasks will be added as progress carries on.